-It’s against the GMB guidelines to offer anything in return for a review but having an active email list or social media with engaged customers can provide a handful of positive reviews in a very short amount of time if you catch my drift.
+It’s against the GMB guidelines to offer anything in return for a review but having an active email list or social media marketing accounts with engaged customers can provide a handful of positive reviews in a very short amount of time if you catch my drift.

 As a side note, just because it’s against the guidelines doesn’t mean that you can’t buy them.

 Just because you (or your client) has gotten a negative review on Yelp or TripAdvisor, it doesn’t mean it’s set in stone.

 Every website has its own unique process and system and appeal process.